alisterburt/eulerangles/docs/source/index.rst

 The eulerangles documentation
 =======================================

-Working with Euler angles can be a pain.
+`Euler angles <https://en.wikipedia.org/wiki/Euler_angles>`_, often used to represent rigid body rotations in 3D, can be defined in many different ways.

+The world of transformations is filled with `ambiguities <https://rock-learning.github.io/pytransform3d/transformation_ambiguities.html>`_ which can make it harder than necessary to interface softwares which define their transformations differently.

-This Python package is designed to simplify working with Euler angles.
+This package is designed to simplify the handling of large sets of Euler angles in Python.

 .. toctree::
    :maxdepth: 2